 In 2008, the whaling museum received accreditation from the American Association of Museums, an honor bestowed upon fewer than one of every twenty-two museums in the country.

 Be sure to check out the Museum Shop at 11 Broad Street.
-It is the best gift shop on the Island!
+It is one of the best gift shops on the Island!